-"offeror" means a legal entity or individual which offers securities to the public; and
+"offeror" means a legal entity or individual which offers securities to the public;

-- "securities" means transferable securities within the meaning of Article 4.1(44) of the MiFID 2 Directive other than money market instruments within the meaning of Article 4.1(17) of that Directive having a maturity of less than 12 months. - (2) Other expressions used in this Chapter that are also used in the Prospectus Regulations are to be construed in accordance with those Regulations.
+- "relevant financial intermediary" means a financial intermediary commissioned by a relevant person to carry out an offer of securities to the public or seek admission to trading on a regulated market; - "relevant person" means the relevant issuer, offeror or person seeking admission to trading on a regulated market; and - "securities" means transferable securities within the meaning of Article 4.1(44) of the MiFID 2 Directive other than money market instruments within the meaning of Article 4.1(17) of that Directive having a maturity of less than 12 months. - (2) Other expressions used in this Chapter that are also used in the EU Prospectus Regulation are to be construed in accordance with that Regulation. - (3) In this Chapter a monetary amount expressed in euro may be treated as a reference to the corresponding value in Sterling on 20th July 2017.